The Fall Recruiting Season

-Now that you have the boys interested in scouting, this is the time to educate the parents and get the family signed up.
-Approach the night as a Registration Night not a Recruitment event, you have a boy attending your pack meeting, he is ready to go.
+Now that you have the youth interested in scouting, this is the time to educate the parents and get the family signed up.
+Approach the night as a Registration Night not a Recruitment event, you have a youth attend your pack meeting, ready to go.
 Your job is to get the family signed up.
 Go into the night with the approach that no one leaves without filling out an application and paying their initial fees.

 If your Pack recruits from more than one elementary school, hold a Registration Night at each elementary school.
 This is the place where they feel most comfortable and want to see other families that are familiar.
-If Registration Night is held at an elementary school that is not familiar to them, there is the potential that they will not see anyone that they know, that their son recognizes.
+If Registration Night is held at an elementary school that is not familiar to them, there is the potential that they will not see anyone that they know or recognize.
 The goal is to have families be comfortable and engaged.

 The Marketing and Membership Hub has a Sign Up Night Playbook available to help set up a successful event.

 The Registration Event should include an activity for the parents to do with their youth and an “onboarding” piece for the parents.
 There are several methods for getting families registered and comfortable with expectations.

 - Night One: Registration Only with parent/youth adventure oriented activity held at the end of the registration process or planned for another day in the immediate future.

 - Welcome everyone.